camconn/voronoi/README.md

 It is preferable to use an external tool to convert the `.ppm` file to another format that is more space-efficient, such as `.png`.

+For more detailed usage, run the command `./voronoi -h`.

 ### Creating themes

 Creating your own theme is really simple.
 Just make a theme name enclosed in `[brackets`] and